EricMFink/ProfessionalResponsibility/_outlines/LegalProfession.md

 - Firms
 - Professional-cultural bodies
-	- “[N]ot involved in practice, but only in the purely professional work of maintaining and furthering professional knowledge.”
+	- “[N]ot involved in practice, but only in the purely professional work of maintaining and furthering professional knowledge."
 Abbott (1988:80)

 # Regulation of Lawyers